Here’s an overview of the editing process:

 • When I finish editing, you will pay the remaining 80 percent of the project cost.
 I can accept credit card payments through Paypal (no Paypal account is needed), checks from US banks, and money orders.
 I will send you the edited manuscript.
 (If you would like, I can also send a clean, final copy with all of the edits accepted.)

 • You will go through the edited document, accepting or rejecting each change and resolving any issues described in the comments.
 (Read more about working with tracked changes here.)
 After you look over my work, you can email questions or we can schedule a call.
+I will perform one set of revisions to the original material within thirty days, if needed; extended revisions or editing of new material may involve an additional payment.

 All work will be kept confidential.
 If you’re interested in learning more, please contact me.